Home / Recipes / Popular / Cakes & Cupcakes / Easy Italian Pear Cake

 What are the best pears for baking

 The best pears for baking are the Anjou pears which are firm and mild tasting, Bartlett pears (Williams) a nice juicy pear or the Bosc which is crisp and sweet.
 Make sure to use pears that are firm but ripe.
+In Italy I always use a Williams Pear which is very easily found here, and I find it perfect whenever I make a cake, although I do usually purchase them when they are ripe but on the firmer side.

 How to make an Italian Pear Cake

 Clean and peel the pears, one pear chop into medium-sized cubes and the other pear thin slices, set aside.
+In a medium bowl, whisk together flour, salt, corn starch, baking powder and baking soda.

-Dry ingredients whisked in a glass bowl.
+The flour whisked in a glass bowl.

 In a medium bowl, at medium speed beat eggs and sugar until creamy, add mascarpone and continue beating until smooth.

 Stir in with a wooden spoon the flour mixture into the creamed mixture, stir gently to combine, then add the oil and stir to combine.
+Fold in the medium-sized cubed pear.

-Top with sliced pears and sprinkle with 2 tablespoons granulated sugar.
+Spoon the batter into prepared cake pan.
+Top with sliced pears and sprinkle with granulated sugar.

-Bake approximately 45 – 60 minutes, or until a toothpick comes out clean or with a few crumbs attached.
-Let cool completely before serving!
+Bake until a toothpick comes out clean or with a few crumbs attached.
+Let cool or serve warm!

-Pear cake baked in the cake pan.
+The baked pear cake in the cake pan.

 Substitutions for Mascarpone